 Some alcohol is so strong that it is flammable and not allowed on a plane (in your carry-on or your checked bag).
 Other types of alcohol must remain in the original packaging.

 To make sure that you are in compliance with the alcohol rules for flying and getting through TSA, be sure to read this thorough guide.
+It tells you a lot of things about bringing alcohol on a plane including things lots of other resources leave out.

 The standard policy for drinking ages on international flights